All Episodes

 You're mad at me for playing Trump?

-You're upset with me for for for for uh sound bites of Trump I'm upset because now Donald Trump has to come in and do the job that you and the high ranking Republicans in office should have been doing before the election.
+I'm upset because now Donald Trump has to come in and do the job that you and the high-ranking Republicans in office should have been doing before the election.

-Well look he did produce a copy of the short form birth certificate which the government of Hawaii has vouched for as completely authentic.
+Well, look, he did produce a copy of the short-form birth certificate, which the government of Hawaii has vouched for as completely authentic.

 He did produce evidence which a state in this country said was good enough for them.

-Well then why is Donald why is there anything Donald Trump um can be going after why are we why are you even talking about it?
+Well, then why is Donald, why is there anything Donald Trump can be going after?

-There must be an issue.
+Well, because there must be an issue.

 You know, if I were afraid of this, as you are alleging, I wouldn't even be playing Trump soundbites.